IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 Architecture Board (IAB), the appeals chain, the process for making and confirming IETF and IAB appointments, the IETF Nominating Committee (NomCom), the Internet Research Task Force (IRTF), or ISOC's memberships in or support of other organizations.
-(TODO: explicitly mention liasion relationships? -JLH)

 ## Operating Agreement with the Internet Society